City Councilor Tito Jackson Is Getting Fit

 You can join him for free three days a week.

 Don’t call it a comeback.
-City Councillor Tito Jackson is on a mission.
+City Councilor Tito Jackson is on a mission.

 Representing District 7, which includes all of Roxbury and parts of the South End, Dorchester, and Fenway neighborhoods, Jackson, a lifelong Roxbury resident, has a goal to shape up the neighborhood—and himself.